puolid/docker-example/README.md

 ## Usage & config

 To run this project you can use [docker](https://docs.docker.com/engine/docker-overview/) or [docker-compose](https://docs.docker.com/compose/).
-This project uses default http&mysql server ports (80 and 3306) so if tehm already in use, remember to change them.
+This project uses default http&mysql server ports (80 and 3306) so if them already in use, remember to change them.

 ### Docker

+To get our containers running I recommend to look first our [Dockerfile](https://github.com/puolid/docker-example/blob/master/Dockerfile).
+After that follow this instruction

 #### Docker network

-Create new [docker network](https://docs.docker.com/network/) so our application server can connect to MySQL server.
+Create new [docker network](https://docs.docker.com/network/) so our application server can find/connect to MySQL server.
+Containers in same network can call each other by container name.

 To create new network type following command:
 ``` bash